gvwilson/thirdbit/src/fiction/cloudherd/index.md

 even in the best of light,
 but what he could decipher was enough to make him take a tight cylinder of silk from a tube and unroll it.
-The map only showed a portion of the Brumosos, but that was enough for him to find the name he was looking for.*
+The map only showed a portion of the Churyas, but that was enough for him to find the name he was looking for.*

 *"And all they want…" he started.*